I had never been sent to school, the board schools were temporary

 James H. McKenzie P. 54

 James H. McKenzie could not read or write before the circus.
 He never got a formal education.
 He was on the move so much as a child that he never got the opportunity to be educated.
-When with his wealthy family, he was given a chance to learn, sent away to a boarding school.
+When with his wealthy family, he was given a chance to learn, and was sent away to a boarding school.
 However, this did not last long, as James was barely settled before he was moved once more to a different family, a family that could afford to have him learn.

 The circus taught James a lot, not only to read and write but also to perform and be a star.
 James went to the school of life, he learnt everything he knew from his downfalls, as well as his successes.
 He learnt how to be a good person, how to be kind and gentle towards others, as well as how to succeed in everything he put his mind to.
 It did not matter where James had come from, all that mattered to him was where he would go.